 How much storage space do you have

 The number one selection criteria for an RV owner is; where am I going to store my new Grill.

-All Rv owners know that storage space is at a premium in any RV.
-Some RV's only have a couple of small outside storage areas while some of the larger Rv's have a number of very large storage areas.
-Whichever you might own, you need to have selected a specific space to store your new Grill.
+All RV owners know that storage space is at a premium in any camper.
+Some RV's only have a couple of small outside storage areas while some of the larger RV's have a number of very large storage areas.

 RV owners have two uniquely designed sides on their campers.
 The side with the door, awning, and other accessories is considered the Entertainment side, and the other side, with the service connections, for electric, water sewage, etcetera, is considered the Service side.